MetaQAP - A Meta-Learning Approach for Quality-Aware Pretraining in Image Quality Assessment: Experimental Setup

 \subsubsection{SROCC}

 SROCC evaluates the monotonic relationship between predicted and observed scores, assessing how well the rank order of predictions matches human judgments.
-Unlike PLCC, SROCC does not assume linearity and is less sensitive to outliers, making it ideal for capturing non-linear perceptual relationships.\\ By combining PLCC and SROCC, the evaluation framework provides a comprehensive assessment of IQA models.
+Unlike PLCC, SROCC does not assume linearity and is less sensitive to outliers, making it ideal for capturing non-linear perceptual relationships.

+By combining PLCC and SROCC, the evaluation framework provides a comprehensive assessment of IQA models.
 PLCC captures the precision of linear predictions, while SROCC emphasizes the model’s ability to rank images consistently with human perception.
 Together, these metrics offer a nuanced understanding of the model’s performance in predicting perceptual image quality.